-Preference Network: Can be seen as the main network of a viewer in an intersection area of several networks, this network is usually chosen by the user during installation of the several main-transmitters all transmitting on the same frequency.
-The transport stream has to be identical in all main-transmitters.
-This property, that the transport stream is identical over a bigger region, is what we have called a Non
+Preference Network: Can be seen as the main network of a viewer in an intersection area of several networks, this network is usually chosen by the user during installation (selecting which country user prefer) and by the consumer IRD inside same DTT network (typically based upon selection of the best reception quality, see stream is transmitted from several neighbouring transmitter sites (at different geographical sites) all-on the same frequency.
+The transport stream has to be identical in all transmitters.
+This property, that the transport stream is identical over a bigger region, is what is called a Non Scalable Network (NSN) in this document.
+A NSN can be caused by a SFN or that only one multiplexer is feeding several frequencies.